Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

 <br>

 #### ID: TFNFR23 - Category: Code Style - `variable` with `sensitive = true` **MUST NOT** have default value unless the default value represents turning off a feature, like `default = null` or `default = []`

+Setting a default value for a sensitive input is not permitted, e.g. a default password.

 <br>